NLnetLabs/routinator/doc/manual/source/manual-page.rst

               enclosed in square brackets.
 You can provide the option multiple times to let Routinator listen on multiple address-port pairs.

+       .. option:: --rtr-tls=addr:port

+              Specifies a local address and port to listen of for incoming TLS-encrypted RTR connections.

+              The private key and server certificate given via the :option:`--rtr-tls-key` and :option:`--rtr-tls-cert` or their
+              equivalent config file options will be used for connections.

+              The option can be given multiple times, but the same key and certificate will be used for all connections.

        .. option:: --http=addr:port

               Specifies the address and port to listen on for incoming HTTP connections.
 See `HTTP Service`_ below for more information on the HTTP service provided by Routinator.

+       .. option:: --http-tls=addr:port

+              Specifies a local address and port to listen of for incoming TLS-encrypted HTTP connections.

+              The private key and server certificate given via the :option:`--http-tls-key` and :option:`--http-tls-cert` or their
+              equivalent config file options will be used for connections.

+              The option can be given multiple times, but the same key and certificate will be used for all connections.

        .. option:: --listen-systemd